PTR™ Blanket is on sale now! Use code SPREADTHEWORD for $2,000 discount.

 Regular Trimming and Shoeing: Trim or shoe hooves every 6-8 weeks in summer and 6-12 weeks in winter.

-Nutrition: Provide quality hay, vitamins, and minerals.
-Supplements like biotin and zinc from Gladiator Equine can improve hoof health.
+• Nutrition: Provide quality hay, vitamins, and minerals.
+Supplements like biotin and zinc can improve hoof health.

 By following these care tips and utilizing Gladiator Equine’s advanced products, you can help maintain your horse’s hoof health and prevent common problems.
 Gladiator Equine is dedicated to supporting hoof care and equine well-being.